 Is Premiere Pro Free?

-Adobe Premiere Pro: What’s in It for You?
+Adobe Premiere Pro Review: What’s in It for You?

 The editing software is organized into seven main areas, which can be seen at the top of the screen.
 Going from left to right you’ll see Assembly, Editing, Color, Effects, Audio, Graphics, and Libraries.